tencent cloud

 10.x.x.31:6379>

-Log in to the TencentDB for Redis console and click an instance ID in the instance list to enter the instance details page, where you can reset the password.
+Log in to the Tencent Cloud Distributed Cache console and click an instance ID in the instance list to open the instance details page, where you can reset the password.
 For more information, see Managing Account.

 "-READONLY You can't write against a read only slave.\\r\\n"

-Log in to the TencentDB for Redis console, find the target instance in the instance list, click the instance ID to enter the System Monitoring page, and select Memory Utilization in the Metric drop-down list to view the memory utilization of the instance.
+Log in to the Tencent Cloud Distributed Cache console, find the target instance in the instance list, click the instance ID to enter the System Monitoring page, and select Memory Utilization in the Metric drop-down list to view the memory usage of the instance.

 Expand the capacity immediately as instructed in Changing Instance Specification.

 Modify the database eviction policy as instructed in Managing Instance Parameter.
 In Parameter Settings, set the maxmemory-policy parameter to allkeys-lru or volatile-lru.
+For details, see Setting Instance Parameters.

 Instance data may be lost if the allkeys-lru eviction policy is adopted.
 Assess the impact before doing so.

 Step 6.
-Check the connection quota
+Check the Connection Quota

 The Connection Utilization metric refers to the ratio of the number of TCP connections from the client to the instance to the maximum number of connections to the instance.
-If this metric stays high, the current database connection quota is insufficient, and the maximum number of connections needs to be adjusted.
+If this metric is continuously high, the current database connection quota is insufficient, and the maximum number of connections needs to be adjusted.

 Issue